 - Determine the APIs and infrastructure

-3. What is API and types of API?
+3. What is API in software development?

 API (Application Programming Interface) is a collection of instructions, and requirements that let a software or mobile application utilize the features/services of other applications, platform or devices for exceptional services.